-Dr. Crooke is founder, chairman, and chief executive officer of Isis pharmaceuticals.
+Dr. Crooke is founder, chairman, and chief executive officer of Isis Pharmaceuticals.
 During his tenure at Isis, he has led the scientific development of a new platform for drug discovery, antisense technology and engineered the creation of one of the largest and more advanced development pipelines in the biotechnology industry.
 Isis has produced the only RNA-targeted drugs to be marketed.
 To date, three RNA-targeted drugs arising from Isis' antisense technology have been available commercially.
-Currently, Isis has more than 25 drugs in development including several drugs in phase 3 and a larger number in phase 2 clinical trials.
+Currently, Isis has 32 drugs in development including several drugs in Phase 3 and a larger number in Phase 2 clinical trials.

 Isis has reported broad progress in advancing the technology and has achieved commercialization of the first two antisense drugs to reach the market, Vitravene and KYNAMRO.
-KYNAMRO, recently approved, is the first systemically administered antisense drug to be approved and the first to be approved for lifelong treatment of a chronic disease, Homozygous Familial Hypercholesterolemia.
+KYNAMRO, approved in January 2013, is the first systemically administered antisense drug to be approved and the first to be approved for lifelong treatment of a chronic disease, Homozygous Familial Hypercholesterolemia.

 Early in Dr. Crooke’s career, he led the creation of the first broad anticancer program in the industry at Bristol-Myers, bringing nine anticancer drugs to the market in the first five years of his career.
 He then assumed responsibility for worldwide R&D at SmithKline Beckman.
 While at SmithKline, he led the restructuring of the R&D organization and was involved in commercializing numerous new drugs in broad therapeutic areas.
-He also coordinated all research activities including, instruments and diagnostics, at SmithKline.
-He has led the development of more than 20 marketed drugs.
+He also coordinated all research activities including, instruments and diagnostics.
+During his career, he has led the development of more than 20 marketed drugs.

 Dr. Crooke has also supported the creation and growth of a number of companies based on Isis technology including Alnylam, Regulus, Ibis, OncoGenex, ATL, and others.
 He led the creation of a large portfolio of strategic relationships, has served on numerous boards and is currently a member of the Board of Directors of BIO.
-Dr. Crooke has won a number of awards and was named by Nature Biotechnology as one of biotechnology’s most influential individuals in biotechnology and has received a number of awards including the Director of the Year Award from the Corporate Directors Forum, the Distinguished Scientist Award from the American Chemical Society (San Diego Chapter), the Helix Award, for the most important innovation in biotechnology by the Biotechnology Industry Organization, BIO, Stony Brook University and the Center for Biotechnology, and the Ernst and Young Entrepreneur of the Year Award as well as Distinguished Alumnus at Baylor College of Medicine and at Butler University.
+Dr. Crooke was named by Nature Biotechnology as one of the most influential individuals in biotechnology and has received a number of awards including the Director of the Year Award from the Corporate Directors Forum, the Distinguished Scientist Award from the American Chemical Society (San Diego Chapter), the Helix Award, for the most important innovation in biotechnology by the Biotechnology Industry Organization, BIO, Stony Brook University and the Center for Biotechnology, and the Ernst and Young Entrepreneur of the Year Award as well as Distinguished Alumnus at Baylor College of Medicine and at Butler University.